-Students with a prior master's degree may petition to receive transfer credit for up to 20 units based on previous graduate work completed.
-These transfer credits are only applicable to the methods, specialty and elective course requirements.
-Approval from the Graduate School and the department chair are required.
+Students with a prior master's degree may petition to receive transfer credit for up to 20 units based on previous graduate work that they have completed.
+These transfer credits may only be used to waive GEOG 581 and/or one of the methods courses and/ or the elective course requirements.
 At least one-half of the total number of units applied toward the Ph.D. degree must be completed at USC (i.e., at least 30 of 60 units beyond the bachelor's degree).
-At least two-thirds of the number of units presented for the degree (including transfer work, but not including GEOG 594 or GEOG 794) must be 500-level or higher.
-Students with Advanced Standing may not apply additional 400-level course work toward the Ph.D. degree.
+At least two-thirds of the number of units presented for the degree (including transfer work but not including GEOG 794abcdz) must be 500-level or higher.
+Students with advanced standing may not apply additional 400-level course work towards the Ph.D. degree.

-Ph.D. students must undergo a screening procedure administered by the department at the end of the spring semester of their first year of full-time enrollment and prior to receipt of 25 units of graduate credit at USC.
-This procedure consists of a review of the student's progress to date and a decision on the student's continuation in the program.
+Ph.D. students must undergo a screening procedure administered by the department at the end of the spring semester of their first year of full-time enrollment and before the student has taken more than 24 units of graduate credit at USC.
+This procedure consists of a review of the student's progress to date and a decision as to the student's continuation in the program.

-A doctoral guidance committee is formed after the student has passed the screening procedure.
-The committee is appointed in consultation with the student's research advisor and the student.
+A doctoral guidance committee is formed by the student once he or she has passed the screening procedure.
+The committee is appointed in consultation with the student's research advisor.
 It is composed of five people, including the advisor, at least two other members of the geography faculty, and at least one person from outside the department.
 The committee consults with the student, advises the student on the program of study and administers the qualifying examination.